Växjö: Climate

 Växjö has a humid continental climate (Dfb), using temperature data from 1961 to 1990.
 Temperatures have risen in recent years, and using the -3 Celsius isotherm, it can also be classified as an oceanic climate (Cfb) with 2002-2015 temperature data.
-It is milder, wetter, and cloudier than the rest of the country, with the number of hours of sunshine being associated more with the British Isles than with areas further north in Sweden.
+It is milder, wetter, and cloudier than the rest of the country, with its sunshine hours more comparable to the British Isles than to areas further north in Sweden.
 Considering its relative distance to all three coasts surrounding South Sweden, the climate is markedly maritime, with winter temperatures being relatively mild for an inland location.
 When compared with sunnier inland areas further north, Växjö has relatively cool summers.